 I’ve encountered hundreds of people who’ve testified that something in their life needed to die as they moved away from conservative Christianity.
 Specific beliefs that held them back or trapped them in shame needed to die.
 Spiritual practices such as prayer, Bible study, and corporate worship often needed to end (or at least temporarily pause).
 Relationships or connections with communities might have demanded dissolution in order for them to find a healthier and happier future.
 These (often difficult) choices all felt like a dying of sorts, yet thanks to the Christ pattern, their stories always had a way to birth new life out of the graveyard of what they lost along the way.

 I firmly believe that as long as we carry these six tools, no obstacles will prove too hard.
 Jesus famously said, “Whoever wants to find their life must first lose it.”
 That simple (but not easy) instruction says it all.
 We can trust that if we stay open, responding to injuries with kindness and mercy, and choosing the path of love as we continue down the scary, vulnerable, hard, and narrow way that leads to certain death, then we will surely discover a flourishing, abundant, resurrected new life on the other side.

-To learn more about The Shift, click here.
+To learn more about The Shift by Colby Martin, click here.